edorejel/edorejel/README.md

     - The Graphics Engine - created in  C++.

 ### My DirectXI 3D-Game Programming Graphics (Coming soon!)
-- - - The graphics will be done using DirectXI.
+- - - The graphics will be done using DirectXI and C++.

 ### My Graphics Engine
 - - - Coming soon!